BoiteAKlou/boiteaclou.github.io/_posts/2018-11-18-Abusing-Shared-Libraries.md

 - "Pentest"
 ---

 Linux applications often use dynamically linked shared object libraries.
-These libraries allow code flexbility but they have their drawbacks... <span style="color:Maroon">In this article, we will study the weaknesses of shared libraries and how to exploit them in many different ways.</span> Each exploit will be illustrated by a concrete example, which should make you understand how to reproduce it.
-I'll give recommandations on how to protect your system against it in the final part of the article.
+These libraries allow code flexibility but they have their drawbacks... <span style="color:Maroon">In this article, we will study the weaknesses of shared libraries and how to exploit them in many different ways.</span> Each exploit will be illustrated by a concrete example, which should make you understand how to reproduce it.
+I'll give recommendations on how to protect your system against it in the final part of the article.
  <!--excerpt-->

 # Table of Contents